Jump to a topic

 How to make movies out of pictures

-Often when you press the botton on your camera, to make the first photo, you move the camera a little bit, this causes the first photo to be a bit off center when compared to the photos, therefore I suggest you remove the first photo before you make the movie.
+When you press a button on your camera to initiate the time-lapse, you are moving the camera a little bit.
+This causes the first photo to be a bit off center when compared to the other photos.
+Therefore I suggest you remove the first photo before you make the movie.

 Exporting the movie